 The energy market risk management program is intended to help manage the risk of changes in the market prices of fuel consumed by JEA for electric generation.
-JEA entered into financial swaps that locked in the monthly commodity price of natural gas for January 2020 through December 2023, covering approximately 40% in each calendar year of its expected annual natural gas requirements.
-A small volume of natural gas has also been hedged for 2024.
+JEA entered into financial swaps that locked in the monthly commodity price of natural gas for calendar years 2022 through 2031.
+These swaps cover approximately 52% of expected annual natural gas requirements for calendar year 2023.
+Each year thereafter, until calendar year 2028, the number of financial swaps gradually declines.
+Calendar years 2028 through 2031 have consistent numbers of financial swaps.

 Under the existing natural gas supply contract with Shell Energy, JEA has the option to enter into fixed price transactions with Shell Energy in relation to the purchases to be made under the contract.
-During fiscal year 2021, transactions were executed for November 2021 through September 2022, increasing the coverage to approximately 80% of expected natural gas requirements for 2022.
+As of September 30, 2022, JEA has executed fixed price transactions on 44% of the natural gas supply to be received from Shell Energy through July 2027.